5 Steps To Develop A Diagnosis In Physical Therapy

 There are numerous ways to mess up.

 If you understand that diagnosis is complicated and mistake prone, then you never feel confident in your diagnosis.
-You become the person that constantly questions assumptions.
+You become the person that constantly questions assumptions, like the assumption that the diagnosis is correct despite treatments that should make the symptoms better, are not.
 Diagnosis becomes a process within every physical therapy session instead of one time thing done at the start of a plan of care.
-With all that can go wrong, it is a profound mistake to limit the differential diagnosis list to one pathology and compounded without repeated testing of the treatment followed by constant feedback.
-Using these steps with a clear home plan sharpens the diagnosis until your differential list becomes one with the highest probability of explaining all the information you collected.
+With all that can go wrong, it is a profound mistake to limit the differential diagnosis list to one pathology that you do not confirm.
+This is compounded when applying the same treatment over and over again without useful tests to show progress.

 Steps in Diagnosis at Physical Therapy